-This is the first time Catherine and I have been to India and we have been incredibly impressed to see just how much this great country is on the move, and how India’s dynamism is matched by the warmth and welcome of its diverse people.The Duke of Cambridge
+This is the first time Catherine and I have been to India and we have been incredibly impressed to see just how much this great country is on the move, and how India’s dynamism is matched by the warmth and welcome of its diverse people.The Prince of Wales

 Thank you, High Commissioner, for your introduction and thank you, distinguished guests, Ministers, and all, for being here tonight.